omni-us/jsonargparse/README.rst

 - Support for nested namespaces which makes it possible to parse config files with non-flat hierarchies.

-- Support for two popular supersets of json making config files more versatile and powerful.
+- Support for two popular supersets of json, making config files more versatile and powerful.

 - Parsing of relative paths within config files and path lists.

-- Several convenient action classes to ease common parsing use cases.
+- Several convenient action classes to ease common parsing use cases (json schemas, comparison operators, ...).

 - Default behavior is not identical to argparse, though it is possible to configure it to be identical.
 The main differences are: